The City on Seven Hills

 For more information about the city check Wikipedia and Wikitravel sites.
 Turkey’s currency is the Lira (₺, TL).
 Please note that any price reference is true as from when this guide was created, therefore check prices in advance as with the time they change, especially in a country like Turkey where there is currently hyper inflation.

 What to see and do in Istanbul

 - Sultanahmet District The historic old town filled with the grandest monuments in the city and most visited anywhere in Turkey.
 Located in the European continent bordering the Golden Horn at the north side, the Bosphorus along the east side and the Sea of Marmara in the south.
 It is part of several areas declared UNESCO World Heritage Sites.

 -Topkapi Palace Located at the eastern tip of the district, was the residence of the Ottoman Sultans for over 400 years.
-A huge complex of palaces and gardens with marvellous architecture.
+A huge complex of palaces and gardens with marvelous architecture.
 Listed by the UNESCO as a World Heritage Site.
 09.00-17.00, 20TL.

 -Gulhane City Park Right at the front of the Topkapi Palace and pretty much surrounding it from the sides.
 Offers great views over the palace and nearby sights.